Learn how Enterprise customers add subdomains to their Cloudflare account via the Subdomain Support feature.

 - Subdomain Support allows designated teams within your organization to control Cloudflare settings for a specific subdomain, while your central IT team maintains control of your root or parent domain.

 - For example, a central IT team for example.com assigns child subdomains such as api.example.com to other teams while maintaining control of the parent domain’s DNS (example.com).

 - api.example.com requires different Cloudflare settings than blog.example.com.

 - Child subdomain DNS resolution breaks if the parent domain enables DNSSEC but the child subdomain disables DNSSEC.

 - When the parent domain is active on Cloudflare, migrating a child subdomain from one Cloudflare account to another first requires moving the child subdomain back into the parent domain.

-- The parent domain’s SSL certificate displays to visitors of the child subdomain if the parent’s Dedicated SSL certificate explicitly lists the child subdomain and is created after the child’s SSL certificate was created.
+- The parent domain’s SSL certificate displays to visitors of the child subdomain if the parent’s certificate explicitly lists the child subdomain and is created after the child’s SSL certificate was created.

 - If the parent and child subdomain are both on Cloudflare, match the subdomain setup type (Full or CNAME) to the parent setup type.

 - Cloudflare Edge Side Code (ESC) for a parent domain does not automatically apply to child subdomains and requires changes to the ESC.

 - The Cloudflare feature is not compatible with Subdomain Support.

 Add child subdomains to Cloudflare